Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 AMM has provided outreach to our unhoused neighbors since March 2020 including water & electricity access, snacks, provision of necessities such as sleeping bags, blankets, tents, & donated clothing and a place to rest.

-The Sanctuary Task Force & Building & Grounds is expanding its outreach this winter (2021-22) to include a fund raising effort to provide additional resources and emergency shelter during extreme weather events.
-To that end, the Long Winter's Night Go Fund Me campaign has been launched & has already resulted in distribution of numerous tents & at least one overnight hotel stay (as of 12/13/21).
-Please share the link with your friends, relatives & neighbors:
+The Sanctuary Task Force & Building & Grounds expanded their outreach in the winter (2021-22) to include a fund raising effort to provide additional resources and emergency shelter during extreme weather events.
+To that end, the Long Winter's Night Go Fund Me campaign was launched & resulted in distribution of numerous tents, sleeping bags, and two extended hotel stays, both of which ultimately resulted in permanent, supportive housing.

-The Stone Age Climbing Gym is joining AMM's Long Winter's Night Campaign to gather in-kind items (sleeping bags, tents, warm clothing) for our unhoused neighbors, as well as cash donations to our Go Fund Me event to provide funds for emergency lodging during extreme weather events this winter.
-AMM will share any surplus with other grass roots organizations in the City, so spread the word with your friends!
+The Stone Age Climbing Gym joined AMM's Long Winter's Night Campaign to gather in-kind items (sleeping bags, tents, warm clothing) for our unhoused neighbors, as well as cash donations to our Go Fund Me event to provide funds for emergency lodging during extreme weather events this winter.
+AMM shared surplus with other grass roots organizations in the City, including the Hook-Up.